Pavers vs. Concrete Patio: Which is Best?

 Patio pavers are undoubtedly the better option when debating between patio paver and concrete patio designs.
 With that also comes the need to consider a paver company.

 Aspire Pavers is a company that specializes in interlocking composite pavers.
 Aspire Pavers are made with up to 95% recycled content, which makes them extremely environmentally friendly.
-Both post-consumer and post-industrial recycled materials to craft Aspire pavers.
+Both post-consumer and post-industrial recycled materials are used to craft Aspire pavers.

 Their paver system weighs 1/3 the weight of traditional pavers, so they are ideal for any application, including decks, balconies, and rooftops.
 The lightweight design also helps make them easier to install than their competition, with installation taking around 40% less time and requiring no special tools or equipment.